 Motion/Emotion: Exploring Affect from Automata to Robots | February 10-December 31, 2022

-This exhibition will investigate the emotional qualities of automata and robots by pairing the Museum’s permanent collection with the work of contemporary artists and scientists.
+This exhibition investigates the emotional qualities of automata and robots by pairing the Museum’s permanent collection with the work of contemporary artists and scientists.
 By highlighting the intersections between art, science, and emotion, this exhibition seeks to connect the Barry Art Museum’s historical automata to 21st-century interests while also asking how robots can help us better understand our own humanity.

 If you are interested in learning about depictions of robots in pop culture, please see our Media Companion to this exhibition.